-Note: The appearance of Veranda Deck Boards changes when the boards are viewed from different ends.
+Note: The appearance of deck boards change when the boards are viewed from different ends.
 For the most consistent colour, install all of the boards in the same direction using the end tags as a point of reference.
 Installing boards in opposing directions will create a deck surface with contrasting light and dark shades and is not covered under warranty.

 Prior to constructing your Veranda Deck, check with your local regulatory agency for special code requirements in your area.
 For best results, follow these simple installation instructions, paying close attention to gapping, spacing and fastener requirements.

 Side-gapping should be 1/4".
 For end-spacing, allow a minimum of 1/16" gap for every 6° Celsius (Click for Chart) of difference between installation temperature and the hottest temperature expected.
 Additional blocking may be required for support (see Figure 1).
 Allow a 1/4" distance between all decking material and any permanent structure or post.

-To install Veranda Slotted Decking, follow the installation instructions included with the Veranda hidden fasteners.
+To install Veranda Grooved Decking, follow the installation instructions included with the Veranda hidden fasteners.